Tuesday, September 20th, 2016 | 12 min read

 If you’re new to the platform, take some time to browse user content, check out how media outlets are creating videos on Discover, and think about how your brand can take advantage of this format.

-Brands can target Snapchat ads by age, gender, location, device, and mobile carrier.
-However, they can also distribute their messages among Discover channels that are most relevant to their content.
+Don’t forget that brands can distribute their messages among Discover channels that are most relevant to their content.
 Say, for instance, you’re marketing a cosmetics brand.
 Your ads might be placed in the Vogue and Cosmopolitan channels, so you can reach people who are most likely to be interested in what you have to say.

 That’s why it’s important to get familiar with the Discover network and get an idea of which types of stories are being told on it.
 From there, you can better understand the people who might read this content and brainstorm how you might be able to reach them with your holiday ads.